-This proclamation declared unto creation that the mysteries of God once hidden from the minds and eyes of fallen man are now available to His creation through that same Jesus Christ.
-This same message, the mysteries of God made known through the indwelling Holy Spirit as Paul the Apostle of Christ received the revelation of these mysteries.
-These mysteries, as revealed to Paul, and written through letters is speaking of the gospel of the kingdom that is to now be ministered to the world as a witness unto all mankind that God’s creating purpose would be completely fulfilled as commanded by Jesus.
+This proclamation declares unto creation that the mysteries of God, once hidden from man’s mind and the blinded eyes of fallen man, are now made available to His creation through that same Jesus Christ.
+This same message, the mysteries of God, are to be made known through the indwelling Holy Spirit even as Paul the Apostle of Christ received the revelation of these mysteries.
+These mysteries, as revealed to Paul, and written through his letters is speaking of the gospel of the kingdom that is to now be ministered unto the world.
+A kingdom, manifesting as a witness unto all creation that God’s creating purpose would be completely fulfilled as commanded by Jesus.
 Matt.
 24:14, “And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come”.

 “The end” as used in the above verse speaks of the ending of a “time of much trouble”.
-This period, even now is coming upon the earth to run its course until its completion and the ushering in of another time.
+This period, even now is upon the earth to run its course until its completion and the ushering in of another time.
 This time of much trouble (read Matt.
-24:4-14) speaks of a time of religious deception, social and political upheavals, natural calamities, disloyalty and persecution which is the forerunner leading up to a new beginning in God.
+24:4-14) speaks of a time of religious deception, social and political upheavals, natural calamities, disloyalty and persecution which becomes a forerunner leading up to a new beginning in God.
 According to God’s eternal purpose, this new beginning shall be the establishing of those who are to manifest that kingdom of God on the earth.
-This is the results of a change from a fallen nature into a new covenant nature.
-These people, in being a part of the body of Christ, His many member body, are a part of the expressed image of God as revealed through Jesus Christ our redeemer who was and is the beginning of the creation of God.
+This is the results of a change from a fallen nature man into a new covenant nature.
+These people, in being a part of the body of Christ, His many member body, are a part of the expressed image of God.
+This image was and is revealed through Jesus Christ our redeemer who was and is the beginning of the creation of God.
 Rev. 3:14b, “…These things says the Amen, the Faithful and true Witness, the Beginning of the creation of God”.

 Therefore, we see Jesus who is the pattern of that which the many sons are to be as the progressive work of the Holy Spirit completes God’s purpose in them.
 In this accomplishment, God has set into motion an order of maturing.
-Becoming the finished creation of God and named as an heir of the inheritance, God sets, in His timing and calling, the process of continuing onward into His eternal life.
+Man is to become the finished creation of God and named as an heir of the inheritance.
+God set, in His timing and calling, the process of a continuing maturity onward into His eternal life.
 Gal.
 4:1-7, “Now I say that the heir, as long as he is a child, does not differ at all from a slave, though he is master of all, but is under guardians and stewards until the time appointed by the father.
 Even so, we, when we were children, were under bondage under the elements of the world.
 But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons.
 And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, Abba, Father!
-Therefore you are no longer a slave but a son, and if a son, then an heir of God through Christ”.
+Therefore, you are no longer a slave but a son, and if a son, then an heir of God through Christ”.

-Can we not then begin to see the availability of eternal life as it flows forth from the Father God through Jesus Christ our Lord?
-That is, a people coming into the fullness of their inheritance to manifest from within even as Jesus the pattern son manifested His life.
-That is to say, according to John 17:11b that He was one with the Father even as we are to be one with Him, “…Holy Father, keep through your name [nature] those whom you have given me, that they may be one as we are”.
+Can we not begin to see the availability of eternal life as it flows forth from the Father God through Jesus Christ our Lord?
+That is, pointing to a people coming into the fullness of their inheritance to manifest from within even as Jesus the pattern son manifested His life.
+According to John 17:11b He was one with the Father even as we are to be one with Him, “…Holy Father, keep through your name [nature] those whom you have given me, that they may be one as we are”.
 For this cause, Jesus declared it and we likewise, as stated, should know that this oneness is also for the rest of the heirs.
 That is, standing in complete obedience to the Father who sends us.
 John 12:49-50, “For I have not spoken on my own authority; but the Father who sent me gave me a command, what I should say and what I should speak.
 And I know that His command is everlasting life.
-Therefore whatever I speak, just as the Father has told me, so I speak”.
+Therefore, whatever I speak, just as the Father has told me, so I speak”.

-In these truths, we should take note that a latter day period has now come, a time when God has purposed from eternity to bring forth this time of restoration within His creation.
+In these truths, we should take note that a latter-day period has now come upon us, a time when God has purposed from eternity to bring forth this time of restoration according to His purpose for creation.
 This speaks of a time when Christ the head and the many member body of Christ is coming together as heaven and earth meet to restore all things as the prophets have spoken of them.
 Acts 3:21 tells us, “Whom [Jesus Christ] heaven must receive until the times of restoration of all things, which God has spoken by the mouth of all His holy prophets since the world began”.
 Heaven is the invisible realm of the spirit wherein Jesus Christ has ascended unto until this time of restoration, at which time the heaven and earth will come together in and through the Christ as He lives in His completed body (which His sanctified people are).
 2 Thess.
 1:10, “When He comes, in that day, to be glorified in His saints and to be admired among all those who believe, because our testimony among you was believed”.

-In confirming the need for total commitment unto the Christ, John 12:24-25 reveals the Fathers method of glorifying the Son as well as the other many sons.
-“Most assuredly, I say to you, unless a grain of wheat falls into the ground and dies, it remains alone [Jesus died]; but if it dies, it produces much grain [other sons].
+In confirming the need for total commitment unto the Christ, John 12:24-25 reveals the Fathers method of glorifying the Son as well as the many other sons.
+“Most assuredly, I say to you, unless a grain of wheat falls into the ground and dies, it remains alone [Jesus died]; but if it dies, it produces much grain [other sons who have received Him].
 He who loves his life will lose it, and he who hates his life in this world will keep it for eternal life”.
-Does this not speak of a willingness to die for Him, a willingness to follow Him, and a willingness to serve Him?
-In this willingness to follow Him, daily we progressively come into the position of being where He is.
+Does this not speak of a willingness to die for Him from the self-life, a willingness to follow Him, and a willingness to serve Him?
+In this willingness to follow Him daily, we progressively come into the position of being where He is.
 John 12:26, “If anyone serves me, let him follow me; and where I am, there my servant will be also.
 If anyone serves me, him My Father will honor”.